One of the things that makes Puerto Armuelles unique is its neighborhoods.

 Puerto’s Chiquita Neighborhoods

 Chiquita Banana built 5 neighborhoods in Puerto Armuelles.
 Each with its own unique feel and look.
 It also created Puerto’s street system, airport, 9-hole golf course, English school, and a club house.
+(UPDATE: The club house has since burnt down.
+The school partially burnt down, and was rebuilt.
+The golf course, which was on the airport grounds, is a causality of the current renovation of the airport)

 - Las Palmas for its executives